continuedev/continue/docs/docs/model-setup/overview.md

 If you are unsure what model or provider to use, here is a rule of thumb:

 - Use GPT-4 via OpenAI if you want the best possible model overall right now
-- Use X via Together if you want the best open-source model right now
+- Use Phind CodeLlama or Mixtral 8x7B via Together if you want the best open-source model right now
-- Use X via Ollama if you want to run a model locally on Mac or Linux
+- Use CodeLlama via Ollama if you want to run a model locally on Mac or Linux
-- Use X via LM Studio if you want to run a model locally on Windows
+- Use CodeLlama via LM Studio if you want to run a model locally on Windows

 Learn more: